The 2019 Stadium Series Jersey Countdown

-These are just not good jerseys.
+Speaking of Philly…these are just not good jerseys.
 Extremely similar to the Ducks all-orange jerseys above, these all-black pyjamas get a higher spot because they have some bold orange stripes on them.
 I understand it’s difficult to create something amazing when you’ve already got one of the best jersey sets in the league, but this is a complete missed opportunity to do something that was at least somewhat interesting.
 They’re just so underwhelming and missing anything to get even the smallest amount excited about, we’ll just move along to the next jersey on the list thanks.

 “Everybody’s talkin’ ’bout my white pants.
 I got my white pants, I got my white pants on.”
 White, tight, close enough.
 Even the coach is voicing his displeasure.
 Sure, this is a “jersey” countdown, but the solid colour from nipples to knees is a strange choice, and it makes it even worse when it’s white.
 Black, okay (see further down the list), but white?
 Caman!
 Like the Ducks’ jerseys at the bottom of the list, it’s too minimal, and needs something else to break up that white.
 The white helmet doesn’t help either.
 And using this particular jersey template for the Kings doesn’t work as well since they literally have no colours in their team branding, with the grey just looking like a dirty white.
 On the plus side, having two crowns on the black collar ring is a nice touch, to commemorate the Kings’ two Cup wins.
 And especially impactful considering the team they played wearing these jerseys. #itwas3tozero